Université Laval · Public Communication · Responsible AI

 Pierre-Yves Maurie

-Pierre-Yves Maurie is a doctoral student in public communication at Université Laval.
+Pierre-Yves Maurie is a doctoral student in public communication at Université Laval (supervisor: Thierry Watine).
 His research focuses on the communicational conditions that may influence the discursive productions of generative artificial intelligence systems.
+He teaches communication in digital environments and draws on thirty years of professional communication practice.

-His project brings together responsible AI, discourse analysis, Indigenous epistemologies and communication studies in order to develop concrete tools for observing the alignment of generative AI systems.
+His project brings together responsible AI, discourse analysis, Indigenous epistemologies and communication studies, and develops open, reproducible observation instruments for the alignment of generative AI systems.

 Theoretical frameworks